sariya/datasciencecoursera/Programming_assignment_4/CodeBook.md

 Date March 19 2016

-* Get features loaded in one variable which will be used both by training and test data
-* Input Data is read in 2 seperate steps: training and test individually
-* Output for mean, and merged data have columns for Std deviation and mean for each of the 6 activities

 Merged data has 89 columns
 * 89 columns, and 10299 rows in merged data: output - `clean_data.txt`
 * 89 columns, and 180 rows in merged data with summary processed by grouping: output - `mean_clean_data.txt`